The paradox of privacy

 Public figures such as politicians, celebrities, prominent sports and business people and those in public office do not forfeit their right to privacy in their personal lives.
 However, it is accepted that public figures will be open to a greater level of scrutiny of any matter that may affect the conduct of their public activities and duties.
 (ACMA 2016, p.
 6).

 Fascination with celebrities

-Yet aside from various privacy laws, the broader question is why is the public interested in checking social media sites about celebrities date nights, divorces and weight issues?
+Yet aside from various privacy laws, the broader question is why is the public interested in checking social media sites about celebrities and their children being stalked by paparazzi, mysterious girlfriends and house hunting?
 Maybe we are drawn to celebrities because we want to know every detail of their lives so that we can understand the phenomenon of celebrity – in the hope that some of their brilliance may rub off on us.

 Australian Communications and Media Authority’s (ACMA) 2017, Privacy guidelines for broadcasters, ACMA, retrieved 6 August 2017, <http://acma.gov.au/theACMA/Library/Industry-library/Broadcasting/privacy-broadcasting/>.